walterrowe/magick-frames/README.md

 - text_dark_drop: -t -d -mc=#383838 -tc=#E0E0E0
 - text_dark_pic: -t -p -mc=#383838 -tc=#E0E0E0
 - text_dark_drop_pic: -t -d -p -mc=#383838 -tc=#E0E0E0

+### Create Custom Styles

+If you feel comfortable with the AppleScript Script Editor, you can add your own styles to the style list.

+**WARNING**: You MUST use Script Editor to add custom styles.
+The `styleDroplets` property list uses OPT+[RETURN] to continue the list across multiple lines.

+Carefully follow the instructions above the `styleDroplets` style list inside both the StyleDroplet and CreateStyleDroplets scripts.
+Use the instructions above to create droplets for individual styles for all the styles including your own custom styles.
+Custom style droplets should produce the same behavior as the included styles.

 # How To Use